 As both have high ionization energy, this means we need a huge amount of energy to take away electrons from one and give them to the other.
 Not only this but also, both two oxygen atoms and a hydrogen atom have high electron affinity. they are in strong desire to acquire electron instead of giving them to other.

-At this moment, on seeing their behaviour, H2O can never be an Ionic bond instead of a Covalent bond.
+At this moment, on seeing their behavior, H2O can never be an Ionic bond instead of a Covalent bond.
 Both of the atoms do not accomplish the requirement of becoming an ionic bond.

 Water H2O a Covalent Bond